slinkp/inheritance_talk/slides.rst

 Intro: What is this talk?
 ===========================================

-* how things accidentally get worse over time
+* Entropy: how things accidentally get worse over time

 * one basic principle of design: *favor composition over inheritance*